Douglas-Hong/StatsMaster/README.md

 * Create your own team and examine the stats of multiple Pokémon at once
 * Remove and add as many Pokémon you want
 * Save your team so you can view it in the future
+* Sort your team based on a variety of characteristics
 * View the in-game base stats (HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, and Speed) of all Pokémon
 * View the height/weight of all Pokémon
 * View the abilities of all Pokémon